phanakata/art_identification_using_CNN/README.md

 A python code to perform classification with TensorFlow is avalaible in `models/CNN_classifer.ipynb`

-This code is still under development and more features will be added.
+This package is still under development and more features will be added.

 ## Authors:
 Paul Hanakata, Owen Howell, Varun Ursekar